BgeeDB/bgee-unil/src/markdown/support/data-curation/data-curation.md

 | unfertilized egg | CL:0000025 | egg cell |

 ### Developmental Stage
 We use species-specific developmental stage ontologies when available for the species.
 When a species does not have a dedicated developmental stage ontology, we report the developmental stages directly by using the metastages of Uberon.
 Alternatively, we create species-specific developmental stage ontologies when none exist for a given species.
-For species to species comparisons, all developmental stage ontologies are mapped back to the metastages of Uberon.
+For species-to-species comparisons, all developmental stage ontologies are mapped back to the metastages of Uberon.

 The following species-specific developmental stage ontologies are used in Bgee:
 | Species | Ontology |